splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-swarm-rhel7.md

 ```ini
 index=* sourcetype=sc4s:events "starting up"
 ```
-This should yield the following event:
+This should yield an event similar to the following:
 ```ini
 syslog-ng starting up; version='3.28.1'
 ```